11 Practical Tips to Increase Online Donations for Churches | Donorbox

 Too often, a lack of resources strangles the ability of churches to meet their needs.
 But this lack of resources doesn’t have to cripple your church’s effectiveness.
 In this article, we will share tips and insights that shed light on one of the most important things churches can be doing to help increase the support they receive from their members: online giving.

-Here are Our Top 10 Tips to Increase Online Donations for Churches:
+Here are Our Top 11 Tips to Increase Online Giving for Churches:

-To increase that percentage, you’ll need to start with the basics: your online donation page.
+To be a part of that 81%, you’ll need to start with the basics: your online donation page.

 Furthermore, including elements of your church’s branding on your online donation forms—such as your logo and colors—will instill a sense of confidence in your online visitors.
 By making your online donation form look and feel similar to your church’s website, people will feel more comfortable making a donation.
 It’s also best to keep your visitors on your church’s website, instead of leading them to a third-party site, to increase the number of donations you receive.